-The Faroe Islands are 18 islands in the North Atlantic between Iceland and Scotland, with a total area of 1,399 sq km.
-Predominantly Lutherans (Faroese People's Church), their population speaks Faroese, a language related to West Norwegian and Icelandic.
+The Faroe Islands are an archipelago of 18 islands in the North Atlantic between Iceland and Scotland.
+Predominantly Lutheran (Faroese People’s Church), their population speaks Faroese, a language related to West Norwegian and Icelandic.

 In the 1890s, following the islands’ fishing boom, demands were first voiced for home rule.
 Autonomists established the Self-Rule Party, which was opposed by the Faroese elite in the Unionist Party.
 A major step towards self-government was taken during the Second World War, when the islands were politically separated from Denmark and became prosperous through the export of fish.
 The population did not want to relinquish self-rule, and on 23 March 1948 the Danish Parliament passed the Faroese Home Rule Act.
 This granted limited self-rule, distinguishing between ‘special affairs’, which may be taken over and financed by home rule legislators, and ‘affairs of state’, which cannot.